-The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is a federal piece of legislation which is designed to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places, listed as Matters of National Environmental Significance (MNES).
+The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is a federal law which is designed to protect and manage nationally and internationally important flora, fauna, ecological communities and heritage places.

 The nine MNES to which the EPBC Act applies are: